 A long queue of partygoers hoping to get inside Berghain.
 The strictest bouncers of the Berlin nightlife scene.
 Sticker on camera.
 Stamp on the arm.
 Darkness.
 A sound system that transforms you into a droplet of a dancing ocean.
 Hardcore techno.
 Hardcore sex.
 Bananas on the counter.
 Mushrooms in socks.
 Poppers in the air.
 Sweaty torsos.
 Couples.
 Threesomes.
 Gangs.
 Bangs.
 Freedom to be alone, or together.
-Penetration I wasn’t counting on… These mental snapshots blurred into my memory of Berghain, the world’s most intense nightclub.
+Penetration I wasn’t counting on… These mental snapshots blurred into my memory of Berghain, the world’s most intense club.

 Berghain never lacked fans.
 From those lining up in front of it and then rocking inside the techno womb, to those honoring the club at home by constructing Lego Berghain or a house for songbirds (Birdhain, it is), Berlin’s most notorious club always had friends who celebrated it as a shelter.

 Even during the COVID pandemic that forced nightclubs to call a halt, Berliners couldn’t live without Berghain.
 Virginie Kypriotis developed an augmented reality app that let you Enter the Club at home.

 In this ultimate Berghain guide, learn everything you need to know about the temple of techno and debauchery!
 Have all your Berghain questions answered, including what is so special about it, why is it so hard to get in, and what happens inside Berghain’s dark rooms!

 This first-person account of getting into Berghain might not necessarily teach you how to hack your way through the doors guarded by seemingly merciless Berghain bouncers.
 But it could hopefully encourage you to try to experience Berlin’s most exclusive and inclusive club while it’s still there.

 The cult of Berghain